California Gov. Newsom says 367 wildfires, 23 of them major, continue to burn in statewide emergency

 In addition to the fire risk, the heat wave also led to rolling blackouts, and Newsom urged residents to set air conditioners above 78 degrees to conserve power.
 Utilities also asked residents to voluntarily conserve energy.

-According to the National Weather Service, a Pacific cold front is expected to move in within the next couple of days to offer relief to northern California.
+According to the National Weather Service, a Pacific cold front is expected to move in within the next couple of days to offer relief to northern California, but a further look ahead shows temperatures could quickly bounce back up.

 “That said, we are in a better state of preparedness,” he added, citing some of the state’s recent forest and vegetation management efforts, as well as new funding to hire more firefighters.

-Mutual aid units from both inside and outside the state were deployed to help contain the blazes.
+Mutual aid units from both inside and outside the state were deployed to help contain the blazes, with more than 7,000 firefighters responding, according to a Cal-Fire spokesman.

 CALIFORNIA FIREFIGHTERS SAVE AMERICAN FLAG FROM FAST-SPREADING LAKE FIRE